Skip to main content

 Use caseEndpointNotes

-Mobile or web SDK token exchangePOST /v1/projects/{project_id}/auth/sdkExchanges an upstream OIDC token or refresh token.
+Mobile or web app token exchangePOST /v1/projects/{project_id}/auth/sdkExchanges an upstream OIDC token or ONVY refresh token for a user-scoped ONVY token.

 Raw OAuth integrationPOST /oauth/tokenCanonical OAuth token authority.
 Form-encoded rather than JSON.